greenwoodad/iconcheck/README.md

 * `ScriptsPath`: Location of the main script and the input, emailtxt, and log folders on local machine.
 * `SendmailPath`: Location of the sendmail application on local machine, probably /usr/sbin.
 * `ManagerEmail`: Email address of the NMR facility manager.
-* `Instrument`: Alias for password-less SSH to this instrument computer.
+* `SSHAlias`: Alias for password-less SSH to this instrument computer.
 * `RemoteUser`: User on the remote computer that you can SSH as.
 * `DebugPath`: Folder containing IconDriverDebug files on remote computer (probably something like /opt/topspin_version/prog/curdir/nmr1)
 * `INMRPath`: Folder containing Inmracct.brief file on remote computer (probably something like /opt/topspin_version/conf/instr/spect/inmrusers)